MohitBhobariya/CabOk_customer/README.md

 # CabOk_customer
 Cabok App Project
-This app is for customers to send request to the nearest driver which is registered on CabOk_Owner App
+This is customer's app for sending request to the nearest driver which is registered on CabOk_Owner App.